barichd/brailleorch/borframework.md

 Insert new print page (shift+p)
 Insert new braille page (shift+b)
 These are for modification and/or reformatting, or when no print pages are available in musicxml 1.0.
 Also useful when developing braille music composing.
 Print page will be inserted at the beginning of the measure, while braille page will be inserted at the beginning of the current braille line.
+Insert splt point (shift+s)
+Put a split point under current location.
+The point must be at the beginning of a braille system or section, including measure number.
+If the current location is not suitable, the software will try to find a correct location and bring the cursor there for you to confirm.
+For splitting and merging function, please see [section 6.3](#6-3) for details.
 Set current measure number (m)
 Set number of current measure, overriding measure numbering in Musicxml.
 The consequent measure numbers will be changed accordingly, until Musicxml specifies a new sequence of measure numbers (e.g., starting a new movement from measure 1 or 0).
 Set current braille page (b)